 What should a typical travel insurance cover?

 Those who are not Canadian residents do not get covered by provincial health insurance plans.
 If you are not a Canadian citizen or resident, the only way to avoid those significant medical expenses in case of an accident or medical problem is to get adequate health coverage.
-The Canadian government’s health-care program covers only the Canada citizens.
+The Canadian government’s health-care program covers only Canadian citizens.
 It is highly recommended that if any seniors and parents are visiting Canada, they should carry international travel insurance to cover their health and travel expenses.
 As there are different travel medical insurance policies, one must check beforehand if the policy covers any specific needs of yours.
 For example, if you plan to go for adventurous sports activities, skating, skiing, you should get specific travel insurance to fit your needs.

-There are well-known Canadian insurance companies that can provide private medical insurance and will allow the visitors to take care of any unexpected medical emergencies.
+There are well-known Canadian insurance companies that can provide private medical insurance and will allow visitors to take care of any unexpected medical emergencies.
 One can buy these insurance coverages upon arrival in Canada.
 It is indeed not just a requirement but a smart solution for all those who are traveling to Canada or visiting the country.
 As they are not eligible for government health insurance plan benefits, the only way out for them are the travel insurance coverage.

-An effective travel insurance plan protects the travelers from any emergency medical care costs and takes care of expenses at the physician office, the diagnostic tests, hospital stays, and prescription drugs.
+An effective travel insurance plan protects travelers from any emergency medical care costs and takes care of expenses at the physician office, the diagnostic tests, hospital stays, and prescription drugs.
 Also, you also enjoy coverage for childcare hospitalization, Interruption coverage, and trip breaks.
 The applicants must meet specific requirements in order to be eligible for an insurance plan.
 For those under the age of 55, no questions are asked.
 They can choose the amount of insurance that could range from$25,000 to $150,000 or more for the total coverage.